cloudberrydb/cloudberrydb-site/docs/system-utilities/gprecoverseg.md

 You can use the `-o` option to output a sample recovery configuration file to use as a starting point.
 The output file lists the currently invalid segments and their default recovery location.
 This file format can be used with the `-i` option for in-place (incremental) recovery.

--l logfile_directory`**
+**`-l logfile_directory`**

-:   The directory to write the log file.
+The directory to write the log file.
 Defaults to `~/gpAdminLogs`.

--o output_recover_config_file`**
+**`-o output_recover_config_file`**

-:   Specifies a file name and location to output a sample recovery configuration file.
+Specifies a file name and location to output a sample recovery configuration file.
 This file can be edited to supply alternate recovery locations if needed.
 The following example outputs the default recovery configuration file:

 ```shell
 $ gprecoverseg -o /home/gpadmin/recover_config_file
 ```

--p new_recover_host[,...]`**
+**`-p new_recover_host[,...]`**

-:   Specifies a new host outside of the currently configured Greenplum Database array on which to recover invalid segments.
+Specifies a new host outside of the currently configured Greenplum Database array on which to recover invalid segments.

-:   The new host must have the Greenplum Database software installed and configured, and have the same hardware and OS configuration as the current segment hosts (same OS version, locales, `gpadmin` user account, data directory locations created, ssh keys exchanged, number of network interfaces, network interface naming convention, and so on).
+The new host must have the Greenplum Database software installed and configured, and have the same hardware and OS configuration as the current segment hosts (same OS version, locales, `gpadmin` user account, data directory locations created, ssh keys exchanged, number of network interfaces, network interface naming convention, and so on).
 Specifically, the Greenplum Database binaries must be installed, the new host must be able to connect password-less with all segments including the Greenplum coordinator, and any other Greenplum Database specific OS configuration parameters must be applied.

-:   > **Note** In the case of multiple failed segment hosts, you can specify the hosts to recover with a comma-separated list.
+> **Note** In the case of multiple failed segment hosts, you can specify the hosts to recover with a comma-separated list.
 However, it is strongly recommended to recover one host at a time.
 If you must recover more than one host at a time, then it is critical to ensure that a double fault scenario does not occur, in which both the segment primary and corresponding mirror are offline.

--q (no screen output)`**
+**`-q (no screen output)`**

-:   Run in quiet mode.
+Run in quiet mode.
 Command output is not displayed on the screen, but is still written to the log file.

--r (rebalance segments)`**
+**`-r (rebalance segments)`**

-:   After a segment recovery, segment instances may not be returned to the preferred role that they were given at system initialization time.
+After a segment recovery, segment instances may not be returned to the preferred role that they were given at system initialization time.
 This can leave the system in a potentially unbalanced state, as some segment hosts may have more active segments than is optimal for top system performance.
 This option rebalances primary and mirror segments by returning them to their preferred roles.
 All segments must be valid and resynchronized before running `gprecoverseg -r`.
 If there are any in progress queries, they will be cancelled and rolled back.

---replay-lag`**
+**`--replay-lag`**

-:   Replay lag(in GBs) allowed on mirror when rebalancing the segments.
+Replay lag(in GBs) allowed on mirror when rebalancing the segments.
 Default is 10 GB.
 If the replay_lag (flush_lsn-replay_lsn) is more than the value provided with this option then rebalance will be aborted.

---disable-replay-lag`**
+**`--disable-replay-lag`**

-:   Disable replay lag check when rebalancing segments
+Disable replay lag check when rebalancing segments

--s (sequential progress)`**
+**`-s (sequential progress)`**

-:   Show `pg_basebackup` or `pg_rewind` progress sequentially instead of in-place.
+Show `pg_basebackup` or `pg_rewind` progress sequentially instead of in-place.
 Useful when writing to a file, or if a tty does not support escape sequences.
 The default is to show progress in-place.

---no-progress`**
+**`--no-progress`**

-:   Suppresses progress reports from the `pg_basebackup`, `pg_rewind`, or `rsync` utility.
+Suppresses progress reports from the `pg_basebackup`, `pg_rewind`, or `rsync` utility.
 The default is to display progress.

---differential`**
+**`--differential`**

-:   Optional.
+Optional.
 During a full recovery, copy from the primary segment to the mirror segment only the files and directories that changed since the segment failed.
 You may use the `--differential` option for in-place full recovery only.

 <!-- See [Recovery Scenarios](../../admin_guide/highavail/topics/g-recovering-from-segment-failures.html) for more information on in-place recovery versus recovery to a different host. -->

 >**Note**
 > The `--differential` option cannot be combined with any of the following `gprecoverseg` options: `-i`, `-o`, `-F`, or `-p`.

--v | --verbose`**
+**`-v | --verbose`**

-:   Sets logging output to verbose.
+Sets logging output to verbose.

---version`**
+**`--version`**

-:   Displays the version of this utility.
+Displays the version of this utility.

--? | -h | --help`**
+**`-? | -h | --help`**

-:   Displays the online help.
+Displays the online help.

 ## Examples